ARTIST: Robert Smithson

 MATERIALS: Black basalt rock, salt crystals, earth, water

 “Oh, I know.
-I’ll just move over 6,000 tons of black basalt rock and earth around here and there in the middle of a desert salty lake--in a spiral.
+I’ll just move over 6,000 tons of black basalt rock and earth around here and there in the middle of a desert salty lake — in a spiral.
 Ya, that’s it.”
 That’s probably pretty close to what went through artist Robert Smithson’s head when he needed something productive to do.
 And then, bam, a giant art piece was born in 1970.
 The spiral's coil is 1,500 feet long and approximately 15 feet wide.
-The jetty disappears and reappears depending on lake water levels--drought years bring it out for all to see.
-Oh, and there’s a controversy: keep the jetty repaired and lookin’ pretty, or let it succumb to a natural atrophy?
+The jetty disappears and reappears depending on lake water levels — drought years bring it out for all to see.
+Tar pits also emerge when water levels are low.
+Watch your step and keep your four-legged family members on a leash at all times.
+Stepping in this sludge is waaaay worse than getting Bubbleyum stuck to the bottom of your shoe.
 It’s a bit of a trek to see it, but you’ll probably get the most Instagram likes you’ve ever had after you post a pic of this prehistoric landscape.

 HOW TO GET THERE: